AndyHuerta/GCD_CourseProject/CodeBook.md

   * Label column of variable subject as "Subject"
   * Label second column of variable y as "Activity"
   * Label each column of variable x with features variable
-  * Create a single data frame with (subject, y, x) in which first column contains subject, second column contains y (activity label), and the following 561 columns contains x (set of all features).
+  * Create a single data frame stored in a variable _data_ with (subject, y, x) in which first column contains subject, second column contains y (activity label), and the following 561 columns contains x (set of all features).

 4. Extracts only the measurements on the mean and standard deviation for each measurement.
 This is done dropping all the columns corresponding to features that doesn't content in their name "mean" or "std"